 Illicit drugs are not only ruining our society but also causing damage to the environment.
-For more than 50 years, the war on drugs has failed to yield results, and it appears that the policies put in place are counterproductive.
-The policy framework on fighting drug use has only focused on dealing with the economic, social, physical, and mental challenges brought about by illicit drugs.
+For more than 50 years, the war on drugs has failed to yield results, and the policies put in place appear counterproductive.
+The policy framework for fighting drug use has only focused on dealing with illicit drugs’ economic, social, physical, and mental challenges.
 The enforcement-led approach to eliminating drug use has taken the path of criminalizing users and cultivators of drugs.
 Often, the environmental damage and cost involved are somewhat overlooked.

-In the last 40 years, the U.S. has waged a war on drugs by spending over $1 trillion trying to combat trafficking of illicit drugs, and eradicating and inditing people involved in the activities.
-In a report featured by the Open Society Foundation, Kendra McSweeney, a geographer and researcher, says the conventional “cat and mouse” policies the U.S. has employed on drug use and cultivation need to be revisited.
-The policies have driven growers, traffickers, and producers into new frontiers leading to deforestation and contaminating sensitive ecosystems like indigenous reserves and national parks.
+In the last 40 years, the U.S. has waged a war on drugs by spending over $1 trillion trying to combat the trafficking of illicit drugs and eradicating and inditing people involved in the activities.
+In a report featured by the Open Society Foundation, Kendra McSweeney, a geographer and researcher said the conventional “cat and mouse” policies the U.S. has employed on drug use and cultivation need to be revisited.
+The policies have driven growers, traffickers, and producers into new frontiers leading to deforestation and contamination of sensitive ecosystems like indigenous reserves and national parks.

 Drug Crop Cultivation in Ecologically Rich Areas

 Drug crop cultivation occurs in remote areas with little governance and infrastructure.
-The people in those areas have high levels of poverty, which is one reason that drives them to grow the illicit crops.
-Farmers tend to have no other means of earning their living other than being part of the drug trade.
+The people in those areas have high levels of poverty, which is one reason that drives them to grow illicit crops.
+Farmers tend to have no other means of earning their living besides being part of the drug trade.
 The areas where farmers grow drug crops are again ecologically rich and fragile.

 The Retrogressive Drug Crop Eradication

 A futile approach to eradicating drug crop cultivation only complicates the issue.
-Attempts are made to break the chain of drug tracking by targeting the first link, which is the farmer.
-However, because the demand for the illicit drugs keeps on rising, such misguided efforts only serve to displace production instead of eliminating it.
-When production seizes in one area because of law enforcement, it heightens in another, this is referred to as the “balloon effect”.
+Attempts are made to break the chain of drug tracking by targeting the first link, the farmer.
+However, because the demand for illicit drugs keeps rising, misguided efforts only serve to displace production instead of eliminating it.
+When production seizes in one area because of law enforcement, it heightens in another.
+This is referred to as the “balloon effect.”

 Environmental Costs of Drugs Wars

 The war on drugs method of drug crop eradication involves manually uprooting the plants or spraying chemical herbicides.
-Both of these methods leave environmental damage in its wake.
-A good example is Colombia’s fumigation program that was funded by the US.
+Both of these methods leave environmental damage in their wake.
+A good example is Colombia’s fumigation program that we funded.